Visiting the Eastside Farmer’s Market Houston

-This last Saturday my husband and I visited the Eastside Farmers Market Houston.
-It is obviously a well attended Saturday event.
-It took us a while to even find a nearby parking spot!
-We drove around several blocks looking for an available spot and finally found one several blocks away.
+This last Saturday, my husband and I visited the Eastside Farmer’s Market in Houston.
+It is a well attended Saturday event.
+Finding a nearby parking spot took us a while.
+We drove around several blocks looking for an available place and finally found one several blocks away.

-My guess is that parking spots would have been easier to find if arriving closer to when the market first opens.
-Of course that is pure speculation on my part.
+My husband and I got there around 10 AM, which is probably one of the busiest of times.
+The Eastside Farmer’s Market opens at 8 AM and ends at Noon.
+I guess that parking spots would have been easier to find if arriving closer to when the market first opens.
+Of course, that is pure speculation on my part.

-As we approached we noticed many people loading different types of trees into their vehicles.
-Bananas and various types of fruit trees seemed to be popular.
+As we approached, we noticed many people loading different types of trees into their vehicles.
+Bananas and various kinds of fruit trees seemed to be popular.
 Many were set aside and roped off until the people purchasing them could return with their vehicles.

-As in most other farmers markets that we have visited there were potted tomato plants, pepper plants and the like.
-What made one stand a little different was they they were also selling bags of compost along with the plants.
+As in most other farmer’s markets that we have visited there were potted tomato plants, pepper plants and the like.
+What made one stand a little different was they were also selling bags of compost along with the plants.

-Every farmers market is a bit different from what we have seen.
+Every farmer’s market is a bit different from what we have seen.
 There were many more freshly prepared food options at this one.
-Food trucks along with those coming from booths had many people standing and eating.
-A few tables were provided and those with chairs were limited.
-We had actually planned to eat something while there but changed our mind because of the crowded conditions.
+Food trucks, along with those coming from booths, had many people standing and eating.
+A few tables were on-site, and those with chairs were limited.
+We had our plans to eat something while there but changed our mind because of the crowded conditions.

-Because of so much food made available at this Eastside Farmers Market Houston, leashed dogs are not welcomed.
-This is posted at the entrance to the market as shown in the photo near the top of this post.
+Because of so much food made available at this Eastside Farmer’s Market, leashed dogs are not welcomed.
+This is posted at the entrance to the market, as shown in the photo near the top of this post.

-Live entertainment was provided on site.
-It added to the background sounds of the many people mingling, talking and purchasing goods.
+Live entertainment was on site.
+It added to the background sounds of the many people mingling, talking, and purchasing goods.

 Moravia Vineyard and Winery from Schulenburg, Texas had a booth and offered samples of 4 of their wines.
 Their grapes are locally sourced and organically grown.

 Adjacent to the Texas wine tasting booth was a Texas made cheese manufacturer called Lira Rossa.
-The cheese maker is from Italy.
+The cheesemaker is from Italy.
 Fresh milk from a 5th generation jersey cow dairy in Moulton (near the Schulenberg area) goes into the process of making artisan Italian-like cheeses.
-Cheeses similar to those from the Italian region of Friuli Venezia-Giulia were sampled.
+Cheeses similar to those from the Italian region of Friuli Venezia-Giulia were there to taste.

 We brought home a small wedge of originally flavored Caciotta.
-It had a creamy firm texture and a delicate flavor.
-It lasted about 4 days in our home.
-Every evening after dinner we had a few pieces that had come to room temperature with a glass of wine.
+It had a creamy firm texture and a delicate flavor and lasted about four days in our home.
+Every evening after dinner, we had a few pieces that had come to room temperature with a glass of wine.
 Delicious!
-The same type of cheese is also offered with herbs like basil or rosemary.
-It is also flavored with red pepper, black pepper or red wine.
-They offer other cheeses in addition to Caciotta such as fresh mozzarella, burrata and others.
+The same type of cheese also has herbs like basil or rosemary.
+Others contain red pepper, black pepper, or red wine.
+They offer other cheeses in addition to Caciotta such as fresh mozzarella, burrata, and others.

-Naturally there were numerous booths offering fresh produce.
+Naturally, numerous booths were offering fresh produce.
 One thing is certain.
-Produce picked or harvested the same day of purchase…it can’t get any fresher than that!
+Produce picked or harvested the same day of purchase it can’t get any sweeter than that!

-Had we been going directly home I would have been tempted to purchase an orchid plant from this person’s booth.
-They were all so healthy looking and beautiful!
+Had we been going directly home, I would have liked to purchase an orchid plant from this person’s booth.
+They were all so healthy-looking and beautiful!

-At several booths were fresh cut flowers.
+At several booths, we saw fresh cut flowers.
 What made one booth a standout were the bonsai plants.
 I had never previously spotted a bougainvillea plant made into bonsai fashion.
-The one featured above was huge!
+The one featured below was huge!
 A smaller version had a price tag of $240.
 I did not inquire as to the asking price of the one pictured above.
 It would not have been inexpensive!